BlueAsuka/ChiPoGen/README.md

     "n_head" : 12,
     "n_layer": 12

 Note that the vocab_size of the final output layer is the total number of all chars in the Chinese potery dataset which is different from the standard implmentation of the GPT2 (`vocab_size=50257`).
-After the data processing, there are totally 12966 Chinese chars in the dataset, and this number is chosen to be the vocab_size in the output layer.
+After the data processing, there are totally `12966` Chinese chars in the dataset, and this number is chosen to be the vocab_size in the output layer.

 ## Model training
 It takes around 1 hour for finishing the model training on 5000 iters on an RTX 4070 (12G VRAM) GPU.
+During the training, the VRAM usage is around `2.5G`, which is a reference to indicate how much VRAM is required for scaling to a larger model.

 The `val_loss` has been tracked for each 1000 iters and  is ploted on the following figure.

-The final training result is `3.34` and the evaluation loss is `3.8169`.
+The final `train_loss` is `3.34` and the evaluation `val_loss` is `3.8169`.

 ![](assests/val_loss.png)